Pascal273/EPIC_Events_RestAPI/README.md

     -  3. `python manage.py migrate authentication 0002`
 5. Create the first admin-user (superuser):
     - Run `python manage.py createsuperuser`
-    - enter your credentials
+    - Enter your credentials
-    - you need these to sign in to the Admin-UI once the server is running.
+    - You need these to sign in to the Admin-UI once the server is running.
 6. Run the command: `python manage.py runserver` (Windows) or `python3 manage.py runserver`(Mac)
 The default port is 8000.
 Add the port-number as a parameter to runserver to use a different port to run the server.
 For Example: `python manage.py runserver 9000`